akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 Java
 :  @@snip [ReplicatedStringSet.java](/akka-persistence-typed-tests/src/test/java/jdocs/akka/persistence/typed/ReplicatedStringSet.java) { #tagging }

-In this sample we are using a shared journal, and single tag but only tagging local events to it and therefore ending up with a single stream of tagged events from all replicas without duplicates.
+In this sample we are using direct database replication with a shared journal, and single tag but only tagging local events to it and therefore ending up with a single stream of tagged events from all replicas without duplicates.

 ## Hot Standby